 Secret service agents wanted to rush him to the plane but he insisted they wait for Mrs Kennedy and the president’s body.

-That book details how the morning of November 22nd morning LBJ woke up as a deeply frustrated vice president but by nightfall was sworn in as the nation's 36 president, following JFK's murder in Johnson's home state of Texas.
+The book details how the morning of November 22nd LBJ woke up as a deeply frustrated vice president but by nightfall was sworn in as the nation's 36 president, following JFK's murder in Johnson's home state of Texas.

 'Even in this first hour after John F. Kennedy's death, Lyndon Johnson seems to have had feelings that would torment him for the rest of his life,' Caro writes.
 'Feelings understandable in any man placed in the Presidency not through an election but through an assassin's bullet, and feelings exacerbated, in his case, by the contrast, and what he felt was the world's view of the contrast, between him and the President he was replacing; by the contempt in which he had been held by the people around the President; and by the stark geographical fact of where the act elevating him to office had taken place.'

 Caro has been at work on his prize-winning LBJ biography for more than three decades.
-The website Politico summarized Caro's presentation of the JFK assassination as follows:
+Politico summarized Caro's presentation of the JFK assassination as follows:

-Johnson himself, Caro writes, believed that his political career was 'finished.'
-Caro then details the moments after the shots were fired - Johnson being flung to the floor of his car by a Secret Service agent who lay on top of him for protection, the tense moments at the Dallas hospital as Johnson awaited news of Kennedy's condition, and the mad rush to get Johnson aboard Air Force One amid fears that the assassination might be part of a conspiracy - during which an immediate change took place in Johnson.
+Johnson himself, Caro writes, believed that his political career was "finished."
+Caro details the moments after the shots were fired -- Johnson being flung to the floor of his car by a Secret Service agent who lay on top of him for protection, the tense moments at the Dallas hospital as Johnson awaited news of Kennedy's condition, and the mad rush to get Johnson aboard Air Force One amid fears that the assassination might be part of a conspiracy -- during which an immediate change took place in Johnson.

-Jack Valenti said that, 'even in that instant, there was a new demeanor' in the new President.
-'Whatever emotions or passions he had in him, he had put them under a strict discipline so that he was very quiet and seemingly very much in command of himself."
-There had been, in Valenti's words, 'a transformation.'
+Jack Valenti said that, "even in that instant, there was a new demeanor" in the new President.
+"Whatever emotions or passions he had in him, he had put them under a strict discipline," Valenti said, so that "he was very quiet and seemingly very much in command of himself."
+There had been, in Valenti's words, "a transformation."